sh33ner/sh33ner.github.io/_posts/2024-03-27-Governance.md

 >
 >Indeed, one of the major items in the conversion from hand to machine production is the imaginative redesign of **an equivalent product**.
 Thus in thinking of mechanizing a large organization, it won’t work if you try to keep things in detail exactly the same, rather there must be a larger give-and-take if there is to be a significant success.

-In my world with Adobe Experience Manager, the number one place I see this kind of thinking block progress is with deployments and moving to a CI/CD process.
+In my world with Adobe Experience Manager, the number one place I see this kind of thinking block progress is with the CI/CD process.
 What are the details that an organization gets focused on maintaining, and what is the "give-and-take" that has to take place for an organization to move forward with a good CI/CD process?

 ## 1. Release Cadence
 Although it's obvious, many organizations never have a discussion internally when using a CI/CD process about changing their actual release cadence.
 They may move to using CI/CD pipelines, but may still be required to only deploy to production once every two weeks.